Seafood dining in Patong Beach

-Expats and long time returnees who learned the ropes of the island tend to look down on Savoey, but they often forget that for a new tourist, going to the best but remote local seafood places such as Mor Mu Dong or the Kru Suwit floating restaurant is not always easy.
-So we had to be fair, we did go there in the past and just to be able to write this story objectively, we went back with an opened mind.
+Expats and long-time returnees who learned the ropes of the island tend to look down on Savoey, but they often forget that for a new tourist, going to the best but remote local seafood places such as Mor Mu Dong or the Kru Suwit floating restaurant is not always easy.
+So we had to be fair, we did go there in the past and to be able to write this story objectively, we went back with an open mind.

-The parking being almost inexistent, it was a bit of a worry, but a friendly staff parked our car neatly for us.
-The restaurant was as huge and packed as we remembered it, but very efficient waitresses found us a good table near the pool so we didn’t hear any of the street noises.
-Menu was available in as many languages as there are nationalities visiting Phuket.
-Well, almost.
+The parking is almost nonexistent, it was a bit of a worry, but a friendly staff parked our car neatly for us.
+The restaurant was as big and packed as we remembered it, but very efficient waitresses found us a good table near the pool, so we didn’t hear any of the street noises.
+The menu was available in as many languages as nationalities visiting Phuket.

-So at the end the verdict is that food was really Thai and a bit toned down on spices, which can be adjusted easily by asking the waitress to make it really spicy.
-On average, it will never be as hot as in some local joint, cooks are used to tourist overestimating how fierce Thai chili can be.
-Price is higher than in food courts but it’s more comfortable, fish and seafood is more varied and bigger.
+So in the end, the verdict is that the food was Thai and a bit toned down on spices, which can be adjusted easily by asking the waitress to make it spicy.
+On average, it will never be as hot as in some local joint; cooks are used to tourists overestimating how fierce Thai chilli can be.
+Price is higher than in food courts, but it’s more comfortable, fish and seafood are more varied and bigger.

 Savoey Seafood Info